An Aschbacher--O'Nan--Scott theorem for countable linear groups: The main theorem

+\begin{remark} A reader willing to take the above construction from \cite{GG:Primitive} upon faith is not required to delve any further into the technical details of \cite{GG:Primitive} in order to understand the argument below.
+However in order to verify the validity of this construction we suggest the following ``road map" of \cite{GG:Primitive}:

+For the construction of the elements $\{\delta_i\}$ in \cite{GG:Primitive} see Section 7.3, and for the construction of $x,y$ (referred to as $h_1,h_2$) see the final paragraph of Section 7 and the paragraph at the bottom of Page 1494 at Section 3.
 The elements $\{\eta_i\}$ do not actually appear in \cite{GG:Primitive}.
 Nevertheless the inductive argument constructing the countably many ping-pong players $\{\delta_1,\delta_2,\ldots\}$ can equally well yield the additional elements $\{\eta_i\}$.
 Each element in its turn is required to satisfy some useful property as well as to play ping-pong with all the previous ones.
-We can vary the procedure slightly, dedicating the odd steps of the induction to this construction, while reserving the even steps for the construction of the elements $\eta_i$.
+We can vary the procedure slightly, dedicating the odd steps of the induction to this construction, while reserving the even steps for the construction of the elements $\eta_i$. \end{remark}

 We will make use of the following simple group theoretic lemma:

 \begin{lemma} Let $\Gamma$ be a group, $M \lneqq \Gamma$ a proper subgroup, and assume that $\gamma, l \in \Gamma$ with $l \not \in M$.
 Then